-Some of the forecasted climate change impacts to the Pacific Northwest include:
+Some forecasted climate change impacts to the Pacific Northwest include:

 - Increased winter precipitation and decreased summer precipitation

 - Increased summer air temperature by 2080’s of 2.81 °C to 6.31 °C (5 to 11 °F)

 - Increased winter air temperature by 2080’s of 2.44 to 4.28 °C (4 to 8 °F)